First Amendment tests and doctrines

 State action doctrine

-Example: If a social media platform reduces the prominence, or de-platforms a person or viewpoint, it is not performing a government action and the person usually cannot sue the company under the First Amendment.
-The current controlling case in this kind of controversy is Moody v Netchoice, a case decided by the US Supreme Court in July, 2024.
-In that case, the court struck down laws passed in Texas and Florida that were intended to prevent censorship of conservative voices by social media companies.
+Examples: If a social media platform decides to reduce the prominence of a person or viewpoint by adjusting its algorithms, it is not performing a government action and the person cannot sue the company under the First Amendment.
+In Moody v Netchoice, a 2024 case, the US Supreme Court struck down laws passed in Texas and Florida that were intended to prevent censorship of conservative voices by social media companies.
 The states argued that the social media companies were acting on behalf of the government as common carriers, and therefore, they should be regulated.
-The Moody v Netchoice opinion rejected the common carrier argument, saying, in effect, that social media companies were not common carriers; that they have their own First Amendment rights and state governments could not interfere with them.
+The court rejected the common carrier argument and said that these proposed laws were unconstitutional because they interfered with the “exercise of editorial control and judgment” by private social media companies.

-A similar case was Prager v YouTube 2020, in which the non-profit Prager institution sued YouTube (and its parent Google) for removing access to some of its videos in response to (what it said was) violations of its rules.
+Similarly, in Prager v YouTube 2020, the non-profit Prager institution sued YouTube (and its parent Google) for removing access to some of its videos in response to (what YouTube said were) violations of its rules.
 YouTube is a private forum, the 9th circuit court found, and “not subject to judicial scrutiny under the First Amendment.”
 It is YouTube’s own editorial decisions that are protected by the First Amendment, and its editors have the right to manage the platform as they see fit, the court said.

-This is one of the three “Reconstruction Amendments” that followed the US Civil War, and it extends the state action doctrine from the national level to the states.
-The amendment passed in 1868 and meant that states could not censor or suppress speech.
-However, in practice, the First Amendment and other guarantees of civil rights were not “incorporated” until the 20th century.
+The 14th is one of the three “Reconstruction Amendments” that followed the US Civil War, and it extends the state action doctrine from the national level to the states.
+The amendment passed in 1868 and meant that state governments could not censor or suppress speech any more than the federal government could.
+Note, however , that the First Amendment and other guarantees of civil rights were not “incorporated” until the early 20th century.

 Example: States were free to make their own laws about what citizens could say, circumventing the First Amendment, until it was incorporated in the 1925 Gitlow v New York case.